amitalokbera/Pix2Pix-MNIST-Code/readme.md

 ## Installation

-Make sure to install all ther required libaries using requirements.txt file
+Make sure to install all the required libaries using requirements.txt file

 ```python
 pip install -r requirements.txt